-The pupil's views will be taken into account in making decisions that affect them, whenever possible and appropriate.
+The pupil's views will be considered in making decisions that affect them, whenever possible and appropriate.

-7. SEND information report
+7. SEND Information Report

-The school publishes a SEND information report on its website, which sets out how this policy is implemented in the school.
+Each Trust school publishes a SEND Information Report on its website, which sets out how this policy is implemented in the school.